Welcome to my journey!

 BIOGRAPHY OF A FRIENDSHIP

-As they navigate the illness, often from a distance and through memories of the life they once knew, they share the moments that shaped them, the misunderstandings that tested them, and the hidden truth that shook their loyalty before their final goodbye.
+This emotional story shares the candid moments that shaped their lifelong friendship, the misunderstandings that tested them, and the hidden truth that unsettles the author before their final goodbye.

 PRAISE FOR BIOGRAPHY OF A FRIENDSHIP